Hamid-Manouchehri/Hamid-Manouchehri-1.github.io/_posts/2021-04-13-Genetic-Algorithm;-Solve-a-Problem.md

 ### Solution

-In the following, I will give you the general concept based on my source code on [GitHub](https://github.com/Hamid-Manouchehri/genetic_algorithm_case_study).
+In the following, I will provide you the general concepts based on my source code on GitHub, refer to the last _header_.
 Everything is clear, just follow the source code beside what I explain in here. :) <br>
 1. The __adjacancy graph__ represents the model of the problem, _discrete binary representation_.
 The first row of `input.txt` file is _m_ and the rest of the lines define whether there is a vertex between _i_ and _j_ edges or not.
 The `input.txt` would be passed into `load_input` function to extract __adjacancy graph__ and _m_. <br>
 2. After that, the `generation` function generates _chromosomes_ ramdomly, our goal is to find the most suitable chromosome (solution). <br>
 3. Next we have to assign an _objective value_ via `obj_func` function. <br>